joeblew99/blasty/archi-frontend.md

 # archi-frontend

-GRPC is coming from the backend
+GRPC is coming from the backend.
+See that doc.

+The whole point is to rmeove the need for any FLux, Store logic on the Flutter code.
+There is a One to One mapping of a Flutter VIew Model to a Server Bucket.
+This is similar to Google FireStore but much more elegant and simple.

 # Slippy Stream Phase